Explain How Design is Important to The Content

 10. The Perfect Harmony: UX + Content + Design

 At its core, great content is part of a larger user experience (UX).
-Design is what ties UX and content together into one cohesive journey.
+Design is what ties UX and content together into a cohesive, unified journey.

 In UX terms: